low-perry/dario_blog/_posts/2025-03-05-tutorial-how-to-create-your-own-syntax-theme.markdown

 ```

-> **Note:**This is only in Java's case, in other languages like C# or JavaScript the punctuations have the class `class="p"`while the operators remain the same.
+> **Note:**This is only in Java's case, in other languages like C# or JavaScript the punctuations have `class="p"`while the operators remain the same.

 **CSS:**